Grigorchuk group: History and significance

-exists but even this remained a major open problem.
-This problem was resolved in 2020 by Erschler and Zheng.
-They show that the limit equals $s$.
+and this remained a major open problem until the problem was resolved in 2020 by Anna Erschler and Tianyi Zheng in which it was shown that the limit equals $s$.

 Grigorchuk's group was also the first example of a group that is amenable but not elementary amenable, thus answering a problem posed by Mahlon Marsh Day in 1957.

 Originally, Grigorchuk's group G was constructed as a group of Lebesgue-measure-preserving transformations on the unit interval, but subsequently simpler descriptions of G were found and it is now usually presented as a group of automorphisms of the infinite regular binary rooted tree.
 The study of Grigorchuk's group informed in large part the development of the theory of branch groups, automata groups and self-similar groups in the 1990s–2000s and Grigorchuk's group remains a central object in this theory.
-Recently important connections between this theory and complex dynamics, particularly the notion of iterated monodromy groups, have been uncovered in the work of Volodymyr Nekrashevych. and others.
+Recently important connections between this theory and complex dynamics, particularly the notion of iterated monodromy groups, have been uncovered in the work of Volodymyr Nekrashevych, and others.

 After Grigorchuk's 1984 paper, there were many subsequent extensions and generalizations.